-Complaints must:

-- Be legible, signed by the complainant or the complainant's authorized representative, and dated.
-The date of receipt of the written complaint by the appropriate authority [local area, state, or direct recipient], triggers the clock for counting days of action taken; - Pertain to a single subject, situation, or set of facts. - Clearly indicate the complainant's name, address and phone number.
-If the complainant is represented by an attorney or other representative of the complainant's choice, the name, address and phone number of the representative must also appear in the complaint; - State the name of the party or parties complained against and, if known to the complainant, the address and phone number of the party or parties complained against; - Contain clear and concise statements of the facts including pertinent dates constituting alleged violations; - Cite the provisions of the Act, regulations or grant or other agreements under the Act believed to have been violated, if known; and - State the relief or remedial action(s) sought.
+Complaints must be legible, signed by the complainant or the complainant's authorized representative, and dated.
+The date of receipt of the written complaint by the appropriate authority [local area, State, or direct recipient], triggers the clock for counting days of action taken.

+Complaints must pertain to a single subject, situation or set of facts.

+The name, address and phone number must be clearly indicated.
+If the complainant is represented by an attorney or other representative of the complainant's choice, the name, address and phone number of the representative must also appear in the complaint.

+Complaints must state the name of the party or parties complained against and, if known to the complainant, the address and phone number of the party or parties complained against.

+Complaints must contain a clear and concise statement of the facts including pertinent dates constituting the alleged violations.

+Complaints must cite the provisions of WIA regulations, grants or other agreements under WIA believed to have been violated, if known.

+Complaints must state the relief or remedial action(s) sought.